 If you’re a member of an inclusive school community, do you sometimes wonder if your school is “getting inclusion right”?
 How can you tell if your school is committed to the true meaning of inclusion—and walking the talk, too?

-Today’s post, excerpted from Cheryl Jorgensen’s The Inclusion Facilitator’s Handbook, presents contrasting visions of two separate schools: one that doesn’t capture the real spirit of inclusion, and one that does.
+Today’s post, excerpted from Cheryl Jorgensen’s The Inclusion Facilitator’s Guide, presents contrasting visions of two separate schools: one that doesn’t capture the real spirit of inclusion, and one that does.
 See which vision best describes your school—and use the second list to guide your efforts to strengthen inclusive practices and help all learners thrive.

 VISION #1: Inclusion in Name Only